skillitzimberg/star-wars-api/PLANNING.md

 - Things I would like to implement at some point include:
   - Mobile view.
 How are tables handled on small devices? react-bootstrap just allows horizontal scrolling, I think.
-  - Clear search field option
+  - Caching homeworld results to limit API calls

 ## Googled